pnp/powershell/documentation/Set-PnPPage.md

 ```powershell
 Set-PnPPage -Identity "MyPage" -ShowPublishDate $true -Publish
 ```
-Display the date when the page was published in the header section of the page
+Display the date when the page was published in the header section of the page.

 ### EXAMPLE 12
 ```powershell
 Set-PnPPage -Identity "MyPage.aspx" -Like
 ```
-Likes the page
+Likes the page.

 ### EXAMPLE 11
 ```powershell
 Set-PnPPage -Identity "MyPage.aspx" -Like:$false
 ```
-Unlikes the page
+Unlikes the page.

 ## PARAMETERS

 ### -CommentsEnabled
-Enables or Disables the comments on the page
+Enables or disables the comments on the page.

 ```yaml
 Type: SwitchParameter